Summer Internships at the Wild Horse Sanctuary

 Internships are offered during summer sessions and entail 10 weeks of full-time work.
 Most internships are scheduled to begin the first week in June and end the second week of August.
 However, some flexibility is allowed to accommodate student's schedules.

-Internship responsibilities include assisting with daily horse care and ranch operations, assisting with weekend horseback camping rides; and participation in wild horse identification or PZP contraception projects.
+Internship responsibilities include assisting with daily horse care, feeding and ranch operations, assisting with weekend trail rides, and participating in wild horse identification projects.
 Additional projects are available and will be tailored according to student interests and the needs of the Sanctuary.

 College students who have finished at least their sophomore year of undergraduate study in any Baccalaureate program and who have an interest in pursuing a career involving horses, veterinary medicine, animal behavior, wildlife management, or ethology are encouraged to apply.
 While it is preferable that a student is enrolled in the study of animal science, animal behavior, ethology, or pre-veterinary medicine, this is not required.
 Applications will be evaluated according to academic record, prior experience with horses and other animals, level of interest and motivation, and career aspirations.